-- A monetary contribution or loan to a candidate or committee; - A payment to a vendor for goods or services for a candidate or committee (i.e., a nonmonetary contribution); - A donation to a candidate or committee of goods on hand, or the payment of salary or expenses for a campaign employee who spends more than 10 percent of their compensated time in a calendar month on campaign activities for other committees; and - A payment for a communication (e.g., a mailing, billboard, radio ad) that expressly advocates the election/passage or defeat of a clearly identified candidate or ballot measure, but the payment is not made to, or at the behest of, the candidate or ballot measure committee.
+- · A monetary contribution or loan to a candidate or committee; - A payment to a vendor for goods or services for a candidate or committee (i.e., a nonmonetary contribution); - A donation to a candidate or committee of goods on hand, or the payment of salary or expenses for a campaign employee who spends more than 10 percent of his or her their compensated time in a calendar month on campaign activities for other committees; and - A payment for a communication (e.g., a mailing, billboard, radio ad) that expressly advocates the election/passage or defeat of a clearly identified candidate or ballot measure, but the payment is not made to, or at the behest of, the candidate or ballot measure committee.

-Immary of Expenditures Ipporting/Opposing Other andidates, Measures and Committees Amounts may be ro to whole dollars Statement covers from 7/1/XX CALIFORNIA FORM 46 ME OF FILER DNS ON REVERSE through 12/31 I.D.
-NUM DATE AME OF CANDIDATE, OFFICE, AND DISTRICT, OR MEASURE NUMBER OR LETTER AND JURISDICTION, OR COMMITTEE A TYPE OF PAYMENT DESCRIPTION (IF REQUIRED) 5 AMOUNT THIS PERIOD 13582 IULATIVE TO DATE CALENDAR YEAR (JAN.
+Supporti e D / of Expenditures ng/Opposing Other es, Measures and Committees Amounts may be rounded to whole dollars.
+Statement covers CALIF SEE INSTRUCTION DNS ON REVERSE through 12/31 /XX Page ofXX ogy PAC, Sponsored by CA Technological Assoc iation 13582 DATE NAME OF CANDIDATE, OFFICE, AND DISTRICT, OR MEASURE NUMBER OR LETTER AND JURISDICTION, OR COMMITTEE RIPTION EQUIRED) AMOUNT THIS PERIOD CALENDAR YEAR (JAN.
 1 - DEC.
-31) PER ELECTION TO DATE (IF REQUIRED) 8/1/XX Sydney Yang Los Angeles City Council, 9th District Monetary Contribution Nonmonetary Contribution Independent Expenditure \$12,500 \$25,00 8/17/XX Proposition 25, Statewide Measure Monetary Contribution \$25,000 \$25,000 Support Oppose Expenditure 10/3/XX Los Angeles County Independent Party Central Committee Monetary Contribution Nonmonetary Contribution Independent \$15,000 \$15,000 Support Oppose Expenditure SUBTOTAL \$ \$52,500 a la a de el a D. C D Summary contributions and independent expenditures mad e this period.
-(Include a all Schedule D subtotals.) \$ 52,50 Unitemize d contributions and independent expenditures m ade this period of unde er \$100 \$ -( ributions and independent expenditures made th
+31) PER ELECTION TO DATE (IF REQUIRED) 8/1/XX Sydney Yang Los Angeles City Council, 9th District \$12,500 \$25,00 ☐ Support ☐ Oppose Expenditure 8/17/XX Proposition 25, Statewide Measure ✓ Monetary Contribution Nonmonetary Contribution Independent \$25,000 \$25,000 ☐ Support ☐ Oppose Expenditure 10/3/XX Los Angeles County Independent Party Central Committee ✓ Monetary Contribution Nonmonetary Contribution Independent \$15,000 \$15,000 ☐ Support ☐ Oppose Expenditure SUBTOTAL \$ \$52,500 8 D Summary contributions and independent expenditures mad e this period.
+(Include all Schedul e D subtotals.) \$ 52,500 2.
+Unitemize ed contributions and independent expenditures m ade this period of under \$100 · \$ -0- 1 ributions and independent expenditures made th